 What Are Dip Nails?

 A few days later, I had made my appointment with Annie at the Nail Bar Ottawa within Oxygen Medi Spa.
 I was thrilled upon my arrival.
 The spa is gorgeous!
 I settled into the light, bright and airy nail bar while Annie explained the process.

 I would liken dip nails as a fake nail/regular manicure hybrid.
 Your nail technician gently buffs your nails to provide a good base for the product to adhere to.
-She then paints on a primer, then a tupe of base coat, then dips your nails into a resin powder.
+She then paints on a primer, then a base coat, followed by dipping your nails into a resin powder.
 Each finger goes through the process three times.
 The hardened powder is then shaped and finished with a little drill and then a shiny top coat is added.